-• Quantifying economic returns, which can be particularly important for fostering accountability and transparency of public expenditures.
+- Quantifying economic returns, which can be particularly important for fostering accountability and transparency of public expenditures.
 Importantly optimizing economic returns alongside financial returns may require quantification of climate-related benefits and the avoidance of potentially devastating effects from a transaction.
-(See Box 3.4.1) for an example.
+(See Box 3.4.1) for an example. - Employing directed policy including properly designed regulations, tax, and subsidies which align financial and economic returns.
+Specifically, employing financial incentives to foster activities that generate positive externalities and avoid negative ones.7 - Removing harmful subsidies which run counter to climate objectives, are "mal-adaptive", or are explicitly promoting negative climate impacts.